itfranck/SimpleMenu/Help/New-SimpleMenu.md

 The submenu is created first, then the main menu.
 Special char keys are defined for some options.
 For better readability, each lines of the items array is for a specific menu item, with title being passed as a pipe parameter.
-That way, the declaration looks very similar to the actual menu that will be displayed..
+That way, the declaration looks very similar to the actual menu that will be displayed.

 ## PARAMETERS